CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

      curl -X 'GET' 'http://localhost:9000/v1/health/ready'
      ```

-   - If the service is ready, you get a response similar to the following.
+   - If the service is ready, you will get a response similar to the following:

      ```
      {"status":"ready"}